-Since the nation’s first health centers opened in 1965, expansion of the federally-supported health center system to over 1,400 organizations has created an affordable health care option for over 25 million people.
+Since the nation’s first health centers opened in 1965, expansion of the federally-supported health center system to over 1,400 organizations has created an affordable health care option for more than 27 million people.
 Health centers help increase access to crucial primary care by reducing barriers such as cost, lack of insurance, distance, and language for their patients.
 In doing so, health centers provide substantial benefits to the country and its health care system.
 Health centers:

 - Provide highly efficient and cost-effective care, generating $24 billion in savings for the health care system annually.